Published: November 2016

 CISAC staff reviewed this page prior to publication.

-The Open Philanthropy Project awarded a grant of $643,415 to Stanford University’s Center for International Security and Cooperation (CISAC) to support Megan Palmer’s work on biosecurity.
+The Open Philanthropy Project recommended a grant of $643,415 to Stanford University’s Center for International Security and Cooperation (CISAC) to support Megan Palmer’s work on biosecurity.
 This grant is structured to provide two years of support, renewable for a third year conditional upon satisfactory progress.

 Dr. Palmer’s policy research is focused on developing ways to improve the governance of biological science and technology, and we believe her work is well aligned with Open Philanthropy Project goals to reduce the risk of the misuse of advanced biotechnology.